ISExchange/api/readme.md

 ## Permissions

+Some endpoints require specific permissions to access.
+The required permissions are specified in the `require_permission` decorator for each endpoint.

 If the API key does not have the required permissions, the endpoint will return a `403 Forbidden` error.